alex-patterson-webdev/doctrine-query-filter/README.md

 This project has been inspired by the [Laminas Doctrine QueryBuilder](https://github.com/laminas-api-tools/api-tools-doctrine-querybuilder) project and provides similar functionality without the Laminas Framework dependency.

-## Use case
+## Theory and Use case

-When developing API's developers often need to fetch resources from endpoints that allow for filtering of arbitrary criteria.
+When creating API's, developers often need to fetch resources from endpoints that allow for filtering of arbitrary criteria.
-A simple example, a `Customer` endpoint could allow query parameters to find `customer` resources that match a `forename` and `surname`.
+A simple example could be where a `Customer` endpoint allows query parameters to find `customer` resources that match a given `forename` and/or `surname`.

+Such a request could look like this

     GET /api/v1/customers?forename=Fred&surname=Smith`